-On a quarterly basis, the Group Controlling Department establishes the consolidated financial statements, i.e., the consolidated statement of financial position, the consolidated statement of income, the consolidated statement of changes in shareholders' equity and the consolidated statement of cash flows.
+On a quarterly basis, the Group Controlling Department establishes the consolidated financial statements, i.e., the consolidated statement of financial position, the consolidated statement of income, the consolidated statement of changes in shareholders' equity and the consolidated statement of cash flows

-For the preparation of consolidated financial statements, the Group Controlling Department relies foremost on the input of the departments of Financial Control of the Subsea Division, Group Tax and Legal Entities and Treasury.
+For the preparation of consolidated financial statements, the Group Controlling Department relies foremost on the input of the Region CFOs, Group Tax and Legal Entities and Treasury.
 The Group Controlling Department ensures a full analysis of project results and their impact on the financial statements.
 The Treasury Department analyzes the Group's cash position and the Group Tax and Legal Entities Department calculates the recorded taxes, deferred tax assets and liabilities and monitors the tax proof process with the Group Controlling Department.